avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The word 'epidemic' is defined by the CDC as an unexpected increase in the number of disease cases in a specific geographical area;
 they say that an outbreak is defined in the same way but for a more limited geographic area (see the `CDC website`_).
-Thus, when we say 7PET is epidemic-causing, we mean that 7PET cause an unexpectedly big increase in the number of cases of diarrhoeal illness in a particular town/city/region.
+Thus, when we say 7PET is epidemic-causing, we mean that 7PET cause an unexpectedly big increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region.

 .. _CDC website: https://archive.cdc.gov/www_cdc_gov/csels/dsepd/ss1978/lesson1/section11.html